Who or what is an Electrical Contractor?

 Electrical contracting and the electrical industry is highly regulated given the dangers associated with it.

-In Toronto and the Greater Toronto Area all electrical companies follow the Ontario regulations that govern them.
-The Electrical Safety Authority (ESA) administers and oversee all electrical contractors in Ontario.
+In Toronto and the Greater Toronto Area, all electrical companies follow the Ontario regulations that govern them.
+The Electrical Safety Authority (ESA) administers and oversees all electrical contractors in Ontario.

-These business can operate without these affiliations to other bodies like associations..
+These businesses can operate without these affiliations to other bodies like associations.

 How to Become an Electrical Contractor?